Lithuanian literature: 21st-century literature

 Alvydas Šlepikas (b.
 1966) was a writer, a poet and a playwright.
 His novel Mano vardas – Marytė (In the Shadow of Wolves, 2012) became the most read novel of 2012 in Lithuania and has gone through six reprints.
 The English translation of the book was the Book of the Month by the Times newspaper in the UK in July 2019.
 It is one of the most translated Lithuanian novels - it was translated into English, German, Polish, Latvian, Estonian, Ukrainian, and the Dutch.

 Rūta Šepetys (b.
 1967) is a Lithuanian-American writer of historical fiction.
 As an author, she is a #1 New York Times bestseller, an international bestseller and winner of the Carnegie Medal.
 Her first novel, Between Shades of Gray (2011), about the Genocide of Lithuanian people after the Soviet occupation in 1941, was critically acclaimed and translated into over 30 different languages.

 Kristina Sabaliauskaitė (b.
-1974) debuted with her 4-volume saga of Lithuanian nobility life in the Grand Duchy of Lithuania Silva Rerum (2008, 2011, 2014, 2016).
+1974) is a Lithuanian author and art historian.
+She is best known as the author of the series of historical novels Silva Rerum and Peter's Empress.
+Kristina Sabaliauskaitė debuted with her 4-volume saga of Lithuanian nobility life in the Grand Duchy of Lithuania Silva Rerum (2008, 2011, 2014, 2016).
 It became a bestseller in Lithuania and was translated into Polish and Latvian.
 Latvian readers voted for its inclusion in a list of 100 of Latvia's Favourite Books of All Times.
 In Poland, it received exceptional reviews.

 Laura Sintija Černiauskaitė (b.
 1976) is a writer and a playwright.
 Her most notable works are the play Liučė čiuožia (Liučė Skates, 2003) and her debut novel Kvėpavimas į marmurą (Breathing into Marble, 2006), which won the EU Prize for Literature in 2009 and has been translated into English.

 Rimantas Kmita (b.
 1977) is a writer, essayist and translator.
 His most notable work is Pietinia kronikas (The Chronicles of the Southern District, 2016), a chronicle of the Šiauliai Southern District, written in Šiauliai dialect and slang.
 It was selected book of the year in 2017 in the adult category.

 Agnė Žagrakalytė (b.
 1979) is a poet, essayist and literary critic.
 Her first collection of poems, Išteku (I am getting married), was published in 2003.
 Her second book Visa tiesa apie Alisą Meler (All the truth about Alisa Meler) was published in 2008 and named one of the ten most creative books in Lithuania in 2008.

-Gabija Grušaitė (b.
-1987) debuted with her first novel Neišsipildymas (Unfulfilled, 2010).
-Her second novel Stasys Šaltoka (Mr. Colder, 2017) has been published in English as Cold East.